zeeshanravian1/fastapi-ecommerce-postgresql/README.md

 ## Usage

-- Pre Defined Roles:
+- Pre Defined Roles and Super Admin User:
-Run roles_insertion.py from core/database_insertions to insert pre-defined roles
+We have already added some roles and also a super admin user in database at the time of migrations.
+So you can use these to login.

 - Run FastAPI Server:
 To run the FastAPI server run this command